Skip to contents

 Overview

-All estimators return S3 objects with print(), summary(), and predict() methods.
+All five estimators return S3 objects with print(), summary(), and predict() methods, so the same workflow applies regardless of which method you choose.

 Quick start